 FOR MY PREMIUM PLAYS FOLLOW ME ON TWITTER

 I am a Pregame.com Director of the Boards!

 I took Hamlin.
 I thought that was a Nip on that Big Boob But after a closer view it was some guys head under a tent, LMAO.

 I am a Pregame.com Director of the Boards!
 2010-2011 CFB/NFL Combined 60-42

 Good stuff fellas, all solid contenders IMO (NL Reminded me about Truex, dont know how i forgot his ass)

 I took the field because I dont see Richard Petty up there.

-"I dont care about bad beats and last minute covers, if you arn't cashing a ticket, It wasnt the right side." -Halo
+*2013 Pregame March Madness Bracket Winner *CBB Battle of the Handicappers Tournament Runner Up "I don’t care about bad beats and last minute covers, if you aren’t cashing a ticket, It wasn’t the right side." -Halo

 Follow Halo2009 On Twitter